 In fact, for many businesses, the opportunity to eliminate these wasted impressions and divert marketing dollars into acquiring new customers could mean the difference between success and failure at the end of the year.
 This is especially true for companies that aren’t built around high-volume, repeat purchases.

-Signal’s Open Data Platform enables marketers to use real-time signals from any consumer touchpoint – online, offline, mobile — to trigger immediate actions to any of their technology platforms.
-Unlike singlepoint solutions built for a narrow band of functionality, the Open Data Platform spans the entire width of a marketer’s technology stack.
+Signal’s platform enables marketers to use real-time signals from any consumer touchpoint – online, offline, mobile – to trigger immediate actions to any of their technology platforms or advertising endpoints (such as Facebook ads, Google Customer Match, etc.0 Unlike singlepoint solutions built for a narrow band of functionality, Signal spans the entire width of a marketer’s technology stack.

 Of course, single-point technologies such as an ad server or an email platform can be rigged for exclusion targeting within their own channel.
-But the value of Signal’s Open Data Platform is that you can send cross-channel, cross-device exclusion targeting triggers to any and all technologies in your marketing stack.
+But the value of Signal is that you can send cross-channel, cross-device exclusion targeting triggers to any and all technologies in your marketing stack.

 For example, if you’re a travel retailer and one of your customers buys plane tickets to Europe via your mobile app, you can alert your retargeted display, email, and website personalization platforms to stop advertising European airfares to that person.
 Your ad dollars might be better spent showing the customer offers for European hotels or rental cars.